golang/proposal/design/2981-go-test-json.md

 // JSONResult is used for test binary JSON output format.
 //
 // Each time a test/benchmark completes, the test binary emits one result
-// in unindented JSON format to stdout, surrounded by '\n'. type JSONResult struct {
+// in JSON format to stdout, surrounded by '\n'. type JSONResult struct {
   // BenchmarkResult contains fields used by both benchmarks and tests,
   // such as Name and State.